-- 1. Creditor Payments for the period ended 31 March 2020 [10.3.2.1 36 pages] - 2.
-Summary of Debtors for the month ended 31 March 2020 [10.3.2.2 2 pages] - 3.
-Summary of Creditors for the month ended 31 March 2020 [10.3.2.3 1 page]
+1. Creditor Payments for the period ended 31 March 2020 [10.3.2.1 - 36 pages]

+Summary of Debtors for the month ended 31 2.
+March 2020 [10.3.2.2 - 2 pages]

+3. Summary of Creditors for the month ended 31 March 2020 [10.3.2.3 - 1 page]

-Advocacy When Council is advocating on behalf of the community to another level of government/body/agency Executive When Council is undertaking its substantive role of direction setting and oversight (eg accepting tenders, adopting plans and budgets) Information For Council to note Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
-When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
+0 When Council is advocating on behalf of the community to Advocacy and budgets)

+♡ Executive When Council is undertaking its substantive role of direction

+0 Information For Council to note

+0 Legislative Includes adopting Local Laws, Town Planning Schemes and natural justice apply.
 Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal